iancaragol/with/content/posts/morocco/index.md

 The food we made at the cooking class was the best food we had in Morocco so far and was totally worth it!

+After our cooking class, we checked out the [Badi Palace](https://en.wikipedia.org/wiki/El_Badi_Palace) as it was just around the corner.
+We didn't spend too long here as all the signs were in either Arabic or French but it still had some beautiful tiles and Islamic architecture.

+> I decided on this day that my new favorite style of architecture was the Islamic style in Morocco.
+This style is so very intricate, detailed, and colorful.
+For a long time my favorite style was renaissance but the designs in Morocco certainly have that beat now.
+A lot of Islamic architecture follows a common (and beautiful) design pattern for doorways.
+First, you have colorful tile patterns on the floor which extend onto the doorway.
+From there, you have finely detailed plaster carvings which extend upwards.
+Finally, the top of the doorway is designed with intricately carved cedar.
+It is truly art 🎨.